 “Every day I was fighting.
 I gave my all every single day that I’ve been here, and that’s no joke," Gu said.
 "Being able to lead the way and pioneer the sport is something I never imagined I’d be able to do but I’m really honored and proud that I have.”

-"[My mom] said, 'you’ve landed this run five times in training.
+"[My mom] said, 'You’ve landed this run five times in training.
 It’s there, stop thinking so much.'"
 Gu said. "[My mom] literally said, 'I’m not nervous, you will be fine.'
 That was really helpful.”

-Like Gu, Atkin was raised in the U.S. and currently attends Stanford University.
+Like Gu, Atkin was raised in the U.S. and now attends Stanford University.
 She grew up outside Boston and learned to ski in Maine before moving to Park City, Utah, at 9.
 Her father is from England.

 “I was really nervous.
 I have more, that hopefully you’ll see going forward," Atkin said.
 "To me, standing on the podium is so amazing, especially after my last Olympics where I was quite disappointed with the way I skied.
 To be able to show the world what I’ve been working on – that’s a win for me.”